practicalli/spacemacs/spacemacs-basics/working-with-projects/managing-buffers.md

 With a single key you can cycle quickly through all open buffers, forward with `n` or backwards with either `N` or `p`.

-Use `k` to kill the current buffer.
+Use `d` to kill the current buffer.

 ![Spacemacs - Buffer Transient State](/images/spacemacs-buffers-transient-state-menu.png)